 The next three or four weeks were spent in my room drinking coffee, smoking and reading.
 Lectures and labs passed me by.
 Food was delivered.
 My favourite TV programs missed.
 Even the girl I was seeing on the Humanities course took a back seat.

-I was obsessed with the books and yet it was only when I went back to the library to pick up my new stash that I realised all the authors were American.
+I was obsessed and yet it was only when I went back to the library to pick up my new stash that I realised all the authors were American.
 Explained by the fact that on my first visit I’d wandered into the American Literature department.

-I said ‘Hello’ to the librarian at the desk.
+I said ‘Hello’ to the librarian at the desk again.

 ‘Finished?’ she asked.